Home for Global Students

 • Middle 50% ACT Composite: 33-34

-As an Ivy League institution, Dartmouth upholds rigorous academic standards.
+As top 20 hardest colleges to get into, Dartmouth upholds rigorous academic standards.
 Its early decision process is binding, offering a statistically higher acceptance rate compared to its regular decision round.
 The significant disparity between Dartmouth’s Early Decision (ED) acceptance rate (17.1%) and Regular Decision (RD) rate (3.6%) highlights a clear “commitment premium.”
-This implies that for students with a definitive top-choice university, applying ED can be a highly strategic maneuver, substantially increasing their individual odds of admission.
+This implies that for students with a definitive top-choice university, applying ED can be a highly strategic manoeuvre, substantially increasing their individual odds of admission.

 University of Pennsylvania (UPenn)